MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 ## Task #3: Load Web Resources

-In this task, you will upload the JavaScript files as web resources.
-Here, you will also edit the Permit Table main form and associate the new web resource with its form.
+In this task, you will upload the JavaScript files as web resources.You will also edit the Permit table main form and associate the new web resource with its form.
 Finally, you will register your functions to be called on specific form events.

 1. Open the Permit Management solution